 DON'T MISS A BEAT!

 Every informative issue of Journal of Cardiovascular Pharmacology and Therapeutics (JCPT) offers cardiologists, clinical pharmacologists and researchers involved in disease relevant clinical and experimental investigations of newer cardiovascular drugs and other therapeutic options.
-Four times a year, JCPT examines and analyzes arenas such as:
+Six times a year, JCPT examines and analyzes arenas such as:

 - Agents that Reduce Myocardial Infarct Size

 - Antihypertensive Therapy

 - Atrial Fibrillation

 - Congestive Heart Failure